willrstern/docker-cloud-nginx-load-balancing/README.md

 (NOTE: [DynDNS (dyn.com)](http://dyn.com) supports active failover for IP addresses in case a node goes down, this is a great solution for DNS)

 ## 2) Running the Load Balancer
-Run one or more copies of `willrstern/docker-cloud-nginx` on Tutum.
+Run one or more copies of `willrstern/docker-cloud-nginx` on Docker Cloud.
 - add the `nginx` deploy tag & choose the `every node` strategy.<br/>
 - Choose the autorestart `always` option as well.<br/>![](https://farm6.staticflickr.com/5691/23724570952_99cc571d7e_z.jpg)
 - __MAKE SURE__ to choose the `Full Access` API role on the Environment Variables page or the load balancer won't be able to detect running services via the Docker Cloud API.<br/>![](https://farm6.staticflickr.com/5659/23806877596_fccba186d5_z.jpg)